linroger/FinanceCompendium/II. Economics/International/International Economics/II - Patterns of International Trade/03 - Gains and Losses - Specific-Factors Model.md

 One such episode in the United States occurred between December 1807 and March 1809, when the U.S. Congress imposed a nearly complete halt to international trade at the request of President Thomas Jefferson.
 A complete stop to all trade is called an embargo.
 The United States imposed its embargo because Britain was at war with Napoleon, and Britain wanted to prevent ships from arriving in France that might be carrying supplies or munitions.
 As a result, Britain patrolled the eastern coast of the United States and seized U.S. ships that were bound across the Atlantic.
 To safeguard its own ships and possibly inflict economic losses on Britain, the United States declared a trade embargo for 14 months from 1807 to 1809.
 The embargo was not complete, however; the United States still traded with some countries, such as Canada and Mexico, that didn't have to be reached by ship.

 As you might expect, U.S. trade fell dramatically during this period.
-Exports (such as cotton, flour, tobacco, and rice) fell from about  \$49 million in 1807 to\$ 9 million in 1809.
+Exports (such as cotton, flour, tobacco, and rice) fell from about \$49 million in 1807 to \$9 million in 1809.
 The drop in the value of exports reflects both a drop in the quantity exported and a drop in the price of exports.
 Recall that in Chapter 2 we defined the terms of trade of a country as the price of its export goods divided by the price of its import goods, so a drop in the price of U.S. exports is a fall in its terms of trade, which is a loss for the United States.
 According to one study, the cost of the trade embargo to the United States was about  $5\%$  of gross domestic product (GDP).
 That is, U.S. GDP was  $5\%$  lower than it would have been without the trade embargo.
 The cost of the embargo was offset somewhat because trade was not completely eliminated and because some U.S. producers were able to shift their efforts to producing goods (such as cloth and glass) that had previously been imported.
 Thus, we can take  $5\%$  of GDP as a lower estimate of what the gains from trade for the United States would have been relative to a situation with no trade.

 Is  $5\%$  of GDP a large or small number?
 It is large when we think that a recession that reduced GDP by  $5\%$  in one year would be regarded as a very deep downturn.
 To get another perspective, instead of comparing the costs of the embargo with overall GDP, we can instead compare them with the size of U.S. exports, which were  $13\%$  of